zamazan4ik/awesome-pgo/article/article.md

 The original idea is described [here](https://github.com/aaupov/school_topics/blob/main/perfd.md) (in Russian, so if you don't know this language - please use the translator or ask Amir about making it in English :), a few initial commits are available [here](https://github.com/linux-perfd/perfd).

 Exactly the same thing is already implemented internally in Google.
 This system samples all applications across Google servers with Google Wide Profiler (GWP), transforms sample profiles into a compiler-compatible format, and then passes converted profiles to the build pipelines.
 More about GWP and its connection to PGO at Google can be found in these papers: [one](https://research.google/pubs/autofdo-automatic-feedback-directed-optimization-for-warehouse-scale-applications/), [two](https://research.google/pubs/google-wide-profiling-a-continuous-profiling-infrastructure-for-data-centers/).
-Google, do you want to open-source this system? :)
+Google, do you want to open-source this system (even if this system has too many dependencies on other closed-sourced Google projects)? :) Other large companies also has similar system-wide profilers like Yandex with its Yandex.Perforator.
+Unfortunately, this project cannot be used for continuous PGO yet.
+Maybe in the future Perforator will be extended with such functionality and open-sourced (as they already did for multiple awesome projects like [ClickHouse](https://clickhouse.com/), [YDB](https://ydb.tech/), [YTsaurus](https://ytsaurus.tech/)).

 There is an idea to implement a similar approach based on an open-source project like Grafana Pyroscope ([discussion](https://github.com/grafana/pyroscope/discussions/2783)) or Elastic Universal Profiling ([issue](https://github.com/elastic/elasticsearch/issues/105802)).
 However, the current state of these activities is just a discussion, nothing to try yet.